jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/writeup_template.md

 - It is a parameter to tune
 - For right camera images and left camera images the angel measurement is of center camera image which is wrong
 - Correction factor helps us use the right camera images and left camera images effectively
-- Correction factor makes the angel measurement to stir right by 0.2 for left images so that we can effectively use left images
+- Correction factor makes the angel measurement to steer right by 0.2 for left images so that we can effectively use left images
-- Correction factor makes the angel measurement to stir left by 0.2 for right images so that we can effectively use right images
+- Correction factor makes the angel measurement to steer left by 0.2 for right images so that we can effectively use right images

 ## Flatten the Distribution